Army SFC Brian Lowen

 Fairplay, CO

-Feeling that traditional schooling would not lead him to a career he would love, Brian Lowen earned his GED and enlisted in the National Guard.
+Feeling that a traditional education would not lead him to a career he enjoyed, Brian Lowen earned his GED and enlisted in the National Guard.

 On June 15, 2005, during his first deployment in Balad, Iraq, then Staff Sergeant Lowen was injured during a mortar attack.
 Despite injuries to his wrist, leg, ribs, and sustaining a traumatic brain injury (TBI), Brian continued to actively serve, retiring as a Sergeant First Class.